The Tax Benefits of Leasing vs Buying a Car

 Understand your options

-If you’re weighing up buying vs leasing a car, it can be a tough decision to make.
+If you’re weighing up your options between leasing or buying a car, it can be a tough decision to make.
 There are pros and cons to both leasing and buying a car, so it may be that the best option will depend on your personal circumstances.

 Remember if you are claiming tax benefits for a business car, you have to be able to prove that the vehicle is being used for business purposes at least 50 per cent of the time.

-Ask for expert help to understand the tax benefits of buying vs leasing a car.
+Ask for expert help to understand the tax benefits of leasing vs buying vs a car.
 Positive Lending Solutions can discuss whether a novated lease could be a good solution for you, or whether you’d be better off buying a car to own yourself.

-Buying vs leasing a car – what are the differences?
+Leasing vs buying a car – what are the differences?

 Leasing a car means that you will simply be borrowing the car from the financial lender who ultimately takes responsibility for the loan.
 A novated lease is a three-way agreement between you, your employer, and a financial lender.
 The residual value at the end of the lease can lower the lease cost, and you may have more options at the end of the lease term.